 The quid pro quo nature of the FAM exercise is little discussed but well understood.
 One doesn’t visit a golf course or hotel, on a FAM, only to savage the place in print.
 That would be untoward.
 As our moms all told us, if you don’t have anything nice to say, say nothing at all (or concentrate on something else that doesn’t suck).

 Here’s another FAM trip bylaw: Answer the bell.
 No matter how much free boozing and carousing was had the night before, media guests have an obligation to show up, on time, first thing the next morning (according to the itinerary) without fail.

-In most respects, this particular FAM was a roaring success.
+In most respects, this particular FAM proved a roaring success.
 It produced dozens of glowing, published pieces re. the awesome golf product on offer in and around Indonesia’s sprawling capital.
-To produce this content I had wrangled a genial and cosmopolitan group of 12 media and tour operators hailing from the UK, China, South Korea, Japan, Hong Kong, Australia and the U.S. From the Fond Memory Dept., I could just as easily cite the epic karaoke session, the compelling version of “Take It To The Limit” I performed with the band at our closing soiree, the five superb rounds of golf we played, or the incredible dinner we organized for 20 at the Four Seasons.
+To produce this content I had wrangled a genial and cosmopolitan group of 12 media and tour operators hailing from the UK, China, South Korea, Japan, Hong Kong, Australia and the United States.
+From the Fond Memory Dept., I could just as easily cite the epic karaoke session we all enjoyed, the compelling version of “Take It To The Limit” I performed with the band at our closing soirée, the five superb rounds of golf we played, or the incredible dinner we organized for 20 at the Four Seasons.
 But none of those vignettes would include the burning of tires or police in combat gear.

 See below a timeline of events, the morning after said banquet.
 I can vouch for its accuracy because, like James Comey, I was moved to take contemporaneous notes, on my phone — such was the utterly random nature of the proceedings.